Queries and commands can be exasperating to improve unless you have some clues.

 When dealing with performance issues in any type of database, it usually pays to take a simple approach and deal with the queries that are causing the most problems first.

-By the end of this article, you’ll learn precisely:
+In this tutorial, you’ll learn precisely:

 - how to find slow-performing, cost-intensive queries